Egira conspicillaris: Description

 The wingspan is 36–44 mm.
 Forewing pale lilac grey in lower half, becoming pale lilac brown in costal; markings usually much confused; inner line and median shade thick, brown; claviform stigma outlined with black; orbicular round, reniform large, both pale; outer line denoted by a row of black dashes on veins; marginal area beyond submarginal line darker; hindwing pearly white, slightly tinged with grey; the apex and veins brown; — ab. melaleuca View. has the forewing suffused with dark brown or black, except the inner area and a narrow praesubmarginal band, which are pearly grey or white; — in the ab. intermedia Tutt the outer costal half of wing is also pale brownish grey; both of these aberrations are commoner than the pale type form.

 The hemispherical egg is stained with chalk white, but reddish yellow at the top pole.
 The surface is provided with poorly formed ribs.

 Young caterpillars are coloured greenish.
-Adult caterpillars change tobrown, are brightly speckled and have a wide, bright lateral stripe.
+Adult caterpillars change to brown, are brightly speckled and have a wide, bright lateral stripe.